MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 Semantic Link is a powerful tool that enables business analysts to use data effectively in a comprehensive data science environment.
 Semantic Link facilitates seamless collaboration between data scientists and business analysts by eliminating the need to reimplement business logic embedded in [Power BI measures](/power-bi/transform-model/desktop-measures#understanding-measures).
 This approach ensures that both parties can work efficiently and productively, maximizing the potential of their data-driven insights.

-## `SemanticDataFrame` data structure
+## `FabricDataFrame` data structure

-[SemanticDataFrame](data-science-overview.md) is the core data structure of Semantic Link.
+[FabricDataFrame](data-science-overview.md) is the core data structure of Semantic Link.
 It subclasses the [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and adds metadata, such as semantic information and lineage.
-SemanticDataFrame is the primary data structure that Semantic Link uses to propagate semantic information from Power BI datasets into the Data Science environment.
+FabricDataFrame is the primary data structure that Semantic Link uses to propagate semantic information from Power BI datasets into the Data Science environment.

-SemanticDataFrame supports all pandas operations and more.
+FabricDataFrame supports all pandas operations and more.
 It exposes semantic functions and [join-measures](./semantic-link-power-bi.md#join-measure) that enable you to use Power BI measures in your data science work.

 ## Next steps